cdo256/agda-bindings/README.md

 ### Prerequisites

-This setup currently relies on [Nix](https://nixos.org/) flakes so you need Nix with flakes enabled to get it to work.
-That should set up all the dependencies and work without an issue.
-This however means that Windows and any other operating system without Nix will require manual setup to work.
+This setup currently relies on [Nix](https://nixos.org/) flakes, so you'll need Nix with flakes enabled.
+That should set up all dependencies and work out of the box.
+However, this means that Windows and any other operating system without Nix will require manual setup.

-Nix will install Emacs via my custom wrapper [just-agda](https://github.com/cdo256/just-agda) which is simply a Nix flake which generates with just enough to run Agda in Emacs.
+Nix will install Emacs via my custom wrapper [just-agda](https://github.com/cdo256/just-agda), which is simply a Nix flake that provides just enough to run Agda in Emacs.

-If instead you want/have to set this up manually, you will need:
+If you prefer—or need—to set things up manually, you’ll need:

-- Python 3 with `pylatexenc` 2.10 or newer
+- Python 3 with `pylatexenc` version 2.10 or newer
-- Emacs - tested on 30.2 but should work on other versions
+- Emacs (tested on 30.2, but should work on other versions)
-- Agda - At least 2.2.0 (must be compatible with Emacs)
+- Agda (at least 2.2.0 and compatible with Emacs)
-- `agda-mode` installed on Emacs
+- `agda-mode` installed in Emacs

-Regardless of whether you use Nix, you will need:
+Regardless of whether you use Nix, you will also need:

 - [Obsidian](https://obsidian.md/)
 - [Obsidian Latex Suite](https://github.com/artisticat1/obsidian-latex-suite)